-Matthew E. Zames is an Academy Securities’ Advisory Board Member and President of Cerberus Capital Management.
+Matthew E. Zames is an Academy Securities’ Advisory Board Member and former President of Cerberus Capital Management.

 Prior to being named President of Cerberus Capital Management in April of 2018, Mr. Zames served as the Chief Operating Officer of JPMorgan Chase & Co. from April 28, 2013 until August 10, 2017.
 In his role as COO, his responsibilities included the firm’s Chief Investment Office (CIO), the Oversight and Control Group, Compliance, Treasury & Funding, Mortgage Banking Capital Markets, One Equity Partners, Corporate Strategy, Regulatory Affairs, Global Technology and Operations, Real Estate, Procurement, Security & Safety, General Services, and Military & Veteran Affairs.
 Mr. Zames was co-COO from July 2012 until April of 2013 when he assumed the full COO position.
 Previously, he was Chief Investment Officer of JPMorgan Chase and served as its Co-Head of Global Fixed Income and Head of Capital Markets.
 He served as the Head of Mortgage Banking Capital Markets since January 2012.